bloomscorp/bmx-zoomify/README.md

 };
 ```

-You can customize the image size by providing your own the CSS styles or Tailwind.
+You can customize the image size by providing your own CSS styles or Tailwind.

 ```html
 <bmx-zoomify [src]="src" class="w-full h-full"></bmx-zoomify>